 Medicare has long been underfunded in Puerto Rico.
 Americans on the Island pay the same Medicare payroll tax as mainland citizens but receive the lowest level of federal Medicare spending in the country.
-Federal underfunding of Medicare Advantage (MA) in Puerto Rico is contributing to a health care crisis in the wake of Hurricanes Irma and Maria.
-The situation worsened in 2010, when Congress linked MA funding to Medicare fee-for-service spending.
+Federal underfunding of Medicare Advantage (MA) in Puerto Rico has contributed to a health care crisis in the wake of the COVID-19 pandemic.

-While 75% of Puerto Rico's Medicare enrollees elect benefits through MA plans, only 30% of mainland enrollees do.
-And yet, MA in Puerto Rico:
+While more than 80% of Puerto Rico's Medicare enrollees elect benefits through MA plans, only 30% of mainland enrollees do.
+And yet, MA in Puerto Rico is:

-- Is 43% below the U.S. average in federal funding
+- 41% below the U.S. average in federal benchmark funding

-- Is 39% below the lowest state's federal funding
+- 37% below the lowest state's federal benchmark funding

-- Is 25% below the U.S. Virgin Islands' federal funding
+- 23% below the U.S. Virgin Islands' federal benchmark funding